sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-29-morning-ritual-in-a-cup.md

   - ritual
   - coffee
 ---
-What if what you think of as a “habit” or “routine” could also be yourritual,or sequential activity that you do on a daily basis while being completely present.
+What if what you think of as a “habit” or “routine” could also be your *ritual*, or sequential activity that you do on a daily basis while being completely present.
 Establishing a morning ritual is an effective way to increase motivation, productivity, and mindfulness throughout the day.
 As I’m a lover of the morning, I have a few rituals, and today it’s all about coffee.

 ## HEAT THE WATER